Image

 Until recently, the basalmost theropod known to have feathers was Archaeopteryx, although some researchers speculated that other theropods had them as well.
 And the feathers of Archaeopteryx were identical to the feathers of modern birds, so they didn't reveal much about the early phases of these structures.
 But fossils from lake sediments of the Early Cretaceous (and now the Middle Jurassic) of China have given us a better understanding of the distribution of feathers and protofeather structures.

-However, at least some of the protofeathers of compsognathids are pennaceous, and some of those of the tyrannosauroid Yutyrannus are long strap-like pennaceous feathers of the sort also found in maniraptorans.
-The poorly preserved feathers of ornithomimid arms and tails are also pennaceous, apparently broader than in compsognathids and tyrannosaurids but not as much as in pennaraptorans.
+However, at least some of the protofeathers of primitive theropods (such as the tyrannosauroid Yutyrannus) are long strap-like pennaceous feathers of the sort also found in maniraptorans.
+The poorly preserved feathers of ornithomimid arms and tails are also pennaceous, apparently broader than in more basal theropods but not as much as in pennaraptorans.

 All pennaraptorans for which the integument is preserved (oviraptorosaurs (including scansoriopterygids), dromaeosaurids, troodontids, avialians) show true broad pennaceous feathers on the arms and the tail.
 In eumaniraptorans (dromaeosaurids, troodontids, and basal avialians) long broad true feathers are present on the hindlimbs as well.
 Additionally, these same dinosaurs show some major transformations of the forelimb: elongate arms; semilunate carpal allowing for folding the hands; laterally oriented shoulder joints allowing the arms to stick out sideways; enlarged sternum for more powerful arm muscles.
 In modern birds these adaptations are useful in the flight stroke.